LabKey/wnprc-modules/docker/README.md

 ./load_database_backup.sh --postgres /usr/etc/postgresql94/bin/ --debug
 ```
 The use of the `-p` flag allows us to use this script to manage multiple instances of the LabKey PostgreSQL container on the same server, provided that each instance is run from its own folder with its own .env file (to specify ports, data file locations, etc.)

+## Configuration of nightly-ehr.primate.wisc.edu

+This server is configured to update every night after the production server completes a complete backup and move the created file to a long term ITSS storage (i.e., `PrimateFS`).
+The script called `load_database_update_testserver.sh` is based on `load_database_backup.sh` and it is configured to run as a cron job in the `nightly-ehr.primate.wisc.edu` server by the root user.

+To check the current configuraion type: `sudo crontab -l`.
+To modify the configuration type: `sudo crontab -e`.

+The script uses multiple parameters: `-postgres` - location of postgres executable (i.e., /usr/lib/postgresql/15/bin/), `--dbname` - name of the databse to replace, `--jobs` - number of processes to run the backup, `--production` - restore a complete database, `--path` - location of the backup files (~/labkey_backup/database/daily/).

+The script also downloads the latest image of LabKeySnapshot from Docker Hub and cleans all the old images from the local image repository.

 ## Additional Configurations